-Revenue recognition How our audit addressed the key audit matters The Group recognised revenue of AED 40,050 million for the year ended 31 December 2022.
+Revenue recognition How our audit addressed the key audit matters

+The Group recognized revenue of AED 45,416 million for the year ended 31 December 2023.
 Revenue recognition is considered to be a key area of focus given there are multiple revenue streams associated with the Group which come from various decentralized operational locations.

 The Group's business involves entering into contractual relationships with customers to provide a range of services with a significant proportion of the Group's revenues and profits derived from long term contracts.
 Also, revenue is quantitatively significant to the consolidated financial statements and requires management to apply significant judgements and make significant estimates when determining the amount of revenue to be recognised.

 The significant judgements applied and estimates made include determining the stage of completion, the timing of revenue recognition and the calculation of the percentage of completion in applying the Group's revenue recognition policies to long-term contracts entered into by the Group.

-The nature of these judgements results in them being susceptible to management override and risk that revenue recognised is incorrect.
+The nature of these judgements results in them being susceptible to management override and risk that revenue recognized is incorrect.

 The Group's revenue recognition accounting policy is included in Note 2 to the consolidated financial statements.
+Critical accounting judgements and key sources of estimation uncertainty are disclosed in Note 4 and details of the amount of revenue recognized during the year are included in Note 32.

-Critical accounting judgements and key sources of estimation matters We performed the following procedures, inter alia, in respect of revenue recognition We obtained an understanding of the business process flow and performed walkthroughs to understand the key processes and identify key controls; We assessed the key controls over revenue to determine if they had been designed and implemented appropriately and tested controls, for significant revenue streams and, where we planned to reply on controls, we determined if they were operating effectively; We performed a range of audit procedures which included obtaining a sample of contracts, reviewing for variation orders, retrospectively reviewing estimated profit and costs to complete and enquiring of key personnel regarding potential contract losses; For material contracts identified, we have reviewed the contract terms and verified assumptions made in determining the amount of revenue to be recognised, including consideration of discounts, performance penalties and other cost implications of the contract; We performed analytical procedures by comparing the current year project margins for certain projects with their prior year margin.
-If we identified an unexpected margin, we carried out more focused testing on these contracts; uncertainty are disclosed in Note 4 and details of the amount of revenue recognised during the year are included in Note 32. • We performed procedures to assess whether the revenue recognition criteria adopted by Group is appropriate and is in accordance with the Group's accounting policy and the requirements of IFRSs; requirements of IFRSs; We performed testing over manual journal entries posted to revenue to assist us in identifying unusual or irregular transactions; and • We assessed the disclosure in the consolidated financial statements relating to revenue recognition against the requirements of IFRSs.
+We performed the following procedures, inter alia, in respect of revenue recognition:

+- We obtained an understanding of the business process flow and performed walkthroughs to understand the key processes and identify key controls: - We assessed the key controls over revenue to determine if they had been designed and implemented appropriately and tested controls, for significant revenue streams and, where we planned to rely on controls, we determined if they were operating effectively; - We performed a range of audit procedures which included obtaining a sample of contracts, reviewing for variation orders, retrospectively reviewing estimated profit and costs to complete and enquiring of key personnel regarding potential contract losses; - For material contracts identified, we have reviewed the contract terms and verified assumptions made in determining the amount of revenue to be recognised, including consideration of discounts, performance penalties and other cost implications of the contract: - We performed analytical procedures by comparing the current year project margins for certain projects with their prior year margin.
+If we identified an unexpected margin, we carried out more focused testing on these contracts; - We performed procedures to assess whether the revenue recognition criteria adopted by Group is appropriate and is in accordance with the Group's accounting policy and the requirements of IFRSs; - We performed testing over manual journal entries posted to revenue to assist us in identifying unusual or irregular transactions; and - We assessed the disclosure in the consolidated financial statements relating to revenue recognition against the requirements of IFRSs.